I DRINK ON THE JOB - THE BLOG

 To complement the wines presented, the Showdown will feature five of DCs most noted chefs who will be tasked with bringing food and wine together, including Chefs Todd Gray (Equinox), Xavier Deshayes (Ronald Reagan Building), and Jaime Montes de Oca (Zentan).

-Savory Syrah – A Global Tour
+SOLD OUT-Savory Syrah – A Global Tour

 7 pm